gnugat-legacy/SoulMeMaybe/doc/02-installation.md

 To get **SoulMeMaybe**, you can:

 * use composer's command `create-project`;
-* downoad the project from Github as a tarball/zipball;
+* download the project from Github as a tarball/zipball;
 * clone the sources.

 The last option seems to be by far the best as it allows you to run `git pull`